Cartheur-Research/dyna-c/README.md

 ### How to use this repo

 Inside the `build` folder are the makefiles for `arm`, `x86`, and `x64` versions of Linux.
-Ensure that your system has the build tools installedddd:
+Ensure that your system has the build tools installed:

 `apt install build-essential`